Dildz/LILYGO-T-Display-S3-RSSI_Monitor_SLS/README.md

   - **NB!!** Every time a change is made in SLS, & the UI files have been replaced in PlatformIO **'src'** folder - you **must first clean the project before building/uploading** otherwise your changes will not take effect.

 ## Credits:
-This project is inspired by [Volos Projects - rssiMonitor](https://github.com/VolosR/rssiMonitor) modified for the T-Display-S3
+This project is inspired by [Volos Projects - rssiMonitor](https://github.com/VolosR/rssiMonitor) modified for the T-Display-S3 TFT